Cockatoo Island: History, Hiking and Glamping

 Cockatoo Island is a UNESCO World-Heritage and National Heritage Listed island, situated right in the middle of beautiful Sydney Harbour.
 Cockatoo Island has a rich history as a shipbuilding yard and Commonwealth naval base and also as a convict island.

 You can experience all this first-hand by wandering around on the island and absorbing its well-preserved history.
 Catch a ferry from Circular Quay, score a free map from the visitor centre and enjoy a wonderful day out.
-Or book a luxury tent on the camping site and enjoy two days on the island.
+Or book a luxury tent on the camping site and enjoy two days on this unique island.

 – Distance: approx. 2 km